2013 New Zealand winter storm: Impacts

 Ocean waves measuring 15 m from trough to peak were recorded from a buoy about 2 kilometres (1.2 miles) out to sea, near Wellington by NIWA.
 The waves washed away parts of some coastal roads and seawalls, and were the largest recorded near the capital since measurements began in 1995.
 Localised coastal flooding also occurred in the Wellington suburbs of Island Bay, Seaview and the city of Porirua.
 In Lower Hutt the local council estimated a cost of $100,000 NZD to remove debris washed up on the Petone foreshore when parts of the wall were smashed by the storm surge.
 Logs and driftwood lay scattered around Marine Parade to Eastbourne.
 The childhood holiday home of writer Katherine Mansfield was severely damaged by massive waves at Days Bay where several homes were completely destroyed.

 Racing at Trentham Racecourse was cancelled following the storm and the start of the Wellington LUX light festival was postponed until 22 June.

 The Hawkes Bay region saw destructive winds, with a peak gust of 80 km/h recorded at Hawkes Bay Airport on 21 June.
 Police and council workers spent much of the following weekend cleaning up after the storm, most of which involved uprooted trees and blocked roads.
 Hawke's Bay Civil Defence manager Trevor Mitchell said the region had got off "pretty lightly" compared to other parts of the country, though some areas suffered localised surface flooding.

-The Insurance Council of New Zealand says the storm could be the biggest weather event, insurance-wise, in the lower North Island since the 2004 Manawatu River floods.
+The Insurance Council of New Zealand says the storm could be the biggest weather event, insurance-wise, in the lower North Island since the 2004 Manawatū River floods.
 Measurements placed the storm in the same category as five other major storms recorded in 1961, 1965, 1967, 1974, 1977 and 1985.